Henry Dircks: Perpetual motion

 Dircks had an interest in ongoing the search for a perpetual motion machine.
-Interestingly enough, Dircks interest in perpetual motion was not due to his enjoyment of the subject, but more due to his despise of it.
-It has also been noted that Dircks felt "contemptuous pity for anyone that was seriously interested in studying the topic of perpetual motion.
+Interestingly enough, Dircks interest in perpetual motion was not due to his enjoyment of the subject, but more due to his disdain for it.
+It has also been noted that Dircks felt "contemptuous pity" for anyone that was seriously interested in studying the topic of perpetual motion.
 In 1861, he commented on the subject in his book that "The subject of Perpetual Motion opposes paradox to paradox."
 His book Perpetuum mobile; or, Search for self-motive power, published in 1861, examined many attempts at creating such a device, and has since been cited by other science writers on the subject.
 Dircks summarised the ongoing efforts of inventors:A more self-willed, self-satisfied, or self-deluded class of the community, making at the same time pretension to superior knowledge, it would be impossible to imagine.
 They hope against hope, scorning all opposition with ridiculous vehemence, although centuries have not advanced them one step in the way of progress.and:There is something lamentable, degrading, and almost insane in pursuing the visionary schemes of past ages with dogged determination, in paths of learning which have been investigated by superior minds, and with which such adventurous persons are totally unacquainted.
 The history of Perpetual Motion is a history of the fool-hardiness of either half-learned, or totally ignorant persons.In 1870, Dircks had a second book published under the title "Perpetuum Mobile; or; a History of the Search for Self-Motive Power from the Thirteenth, to the Nineteenth Century."
-This was a follow up to his first book in which he collected and presented more information and history of perpetual motion devices.
+This was a follow-up to his first book in which he collected and presented more information and history of perpetual motion devices.
 In these two works, Dircks worked to carefully classify attempts at creating perpetual motion devices by the year that they were created and in some instances by patent applications.
 For Henry this turned out to be a difficult task as perpetual motion devices have been attempted across many different countries and time periods.
 Dircks also broke down perpetual motion devices down into three different categories of how the motion would generally be produced.
 These three types of devices were motion by chemical extractions, motion by magnetical virtues, and motion by the natural affection of gravity.

 Dircks study of perpetuum mobile built upon the earlier exploration of the subject by Simon Stevin, who wrote: “It is not true [falsum] that the globe moves by itself with an endless movement [aeternum]”.